cilynx/cilynx.github.io/_posts/2018-05-07-evangelizing_for_security.md

 date:   2018-05-07 07:31:56 -0700
 tags:
 ---
 *In an similar vein to [Pitching a Secrets Management Service]({% post_url 2018-05-06-pitching_a_secrets_management_service %}), I was recently asked how to evangelize security within an engineering organization.
-This is a very deep topic and I'll only be providing a high-level overview in the post.
+This is a very deep topic and I'll only be providing a high-level overview in this post.
 Still, I hope it proves useful.
 As before, I provide no guarantee or warranty as to the accuracy or usefulness of the information contained herein for any purpose.*

 ## The Problem

-Security has been an "accepted" part of product engineering for some time;   however, it is often seen as a gateway or hurdle -- something developers and product managers deal with begrudgingly like paying taxes.
+Security has been an accepted part of product engineering for some time;   however, it is often seen as a gateway or hurdle -- something developers and product managers deal with begrudgingly like paying taxes.
 This mindset often leads to engineers and product owners doing the bare minimum requirements or even looking for loopholes in order to maintain their application performance, availability, delivery timeline, etc.

 ## Making Things Better